svasandani/get-risky/README.md

 Then, copy the executable to the deploy server.

 Alternatively, run the `build.sh` script in the root of the repo, and use the tarball generated in the `releases/` folder.
-Pass in the `GOOS` and `GOARCH` targets as arguments to the `build.sh` script, e.g.:
+Pass in the `GOOS` and `GOARCH` targets as arguments to the `build.sh` script, e.g.

     $ sh build.sh linux amd64